ChadFong/git-guide/README.md

 ## `git branch`: create a branch to append commits to
 `git branch <branch name>`
 e.g., `git branch css-fix`
 This creates a ref which points to a particular commit hash.
 Namely whichever commit you were on when you created the branch.
 **Important:** This command does not change you to your newly created branch.
-See `git checkout` below
+See `git checkout` below **Important:** We do not do work directly on master, use this command or `git checkout -b <branch name>` explained below

 ## `git checkout`: change working directly to model previously made commit